Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         prevent media processing entities
         from quickly disconnecting from the ingest source in the event of a service update.
-     10. the HTTP POST for sparse
+     10. The HTTP POST for sparse
         data SHOULD be short-lived,
         terminating as soon as the sparse fragment is sent.
-     11. The POST request uses a POST_URL to the basepath of the publishing point at the media processing entity and MAY use an additional relative path when posting different streams and fragments.
+     11. The POST request uses a POST_URL to the basepath of the publishing point at the media processing entity and MAY use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.

 # Profile 1: CMAF Ingest General Considerations # {#profile_1_general}